How is this drug name pronounced?

 Age: The safety and efficacy of Sarclisa in patients under 18 years of age have not been established.

 Pregnancy/Breastfeeding: Sarclisa may cause harm to a fetus, and is not recommended for use during pregnancy.
-Women should not start Sarclisa treatment when pregnant and are advised to use two methods of reliable contraception during treatment with Sarclisa and for at 5 months after the last dose of Sarclisa.
+Women should not start Sarclisa treatment when pregnant and are advised to use two methods of reliable contraception during treatment with Sarclisa and for at least 5 months after the last dose of Sarclisa.
 Men are advised to use contraception during treatment with Sarclisa and for at least 4 weeks after the last dose of pomalidomide (Pomalyst) as part of the Sarclisa treatment.
 The risks associated with Sarclisa during breastfeeding are not known and cannot be ruled out.
 Due to the potential for adverse reactions in the breastfed child, women are advised not to breastfeed during treatment with Sarclisa.

 What type of immunotherapy is this?